 - Spam is likely to be deleted, most especially when you have posted the same information in multiple places.

 - Under no circumstances can the private messaging system be used to advertise products or services.

 - We don't allow links to products or services in signatures, but linking to your blog or personal website is fine.

 - From time to time people visit the discussion forums to ask our members to participate in research.
 Please read our section about Safety (above) and note that the Research Ethics Framework from the Economics & Social Research Council (ESRC) applies to all research conducted in this Community.
 Whether you are running a survey or research, or participating, please view these guidelines and ensure that you have adhered to them before participating - Framework for Research Ethics.

-- All research requests posted must be from an educational institution or other organistion and must not be related to a product.
+- All research requests posted must be from an educational institution (eg. college or university) or charity.
 Please include your work/organisation email address with your research.

 - Please note that Talk about Autism and Ambitious about Autism do not necessarily support research or surveys taking place on this website - these are independent initiatives.

 - We operate a no tolerance policy on bullying, including racism, disablism, homophobia, sexism or ageism.
 Any threatening or abusive language will be removed.
 If someone offends you in this manner, report them immediately to the Community Manager or a Community Champion and do not enter into an argument with them.

 - Moderators, including the Community Manager and Community Champions, have the final say on anything.
 If you have a problem, you may complain to them directly and not publicly on the community.
 Creating discussions or posts that question or reference adminstrative decisions or potential decisions, such as post removals and discussion closures, will be removed.